SoNothingMC/Cider_NoHeroTint/README.md

 # No Album Banner Tint

+## ⚠ End-of-Life Notice

+This theme is no longer being maintained.

+---

 A theme for the [Cider] music player which disables the tint color on album banners.

 Supports Cider version 1.5.1 and above.